cowboyai/cim-start/doc/Domain.md

 This is after all a personalized system.

 The more we know about each aspect of how you intend to use the system is to your benefit.
 That can make us really nervous, we have been told to avoid using detailed personal information, but that applies to external applications controlled by others, not a system like CIM which is totally under your control.

 This system is closed and all operations are secure.
 Every message is communicated with zero-trust, meaning it requires valid authentication and authorization at every step.
 This is YOUR information not anything we can mine behind your back.

 We designed this information system specifically to encapsulate a Private Domain with all it's intricacies and feel safe no matter where it's hosted due to the nature of the architecture in which it is built.
 Personal information is highly guarded and requires security to access.

 We are going to have many things that live inside the Domain.
 Our focus is on how they are related more than how we focus on the details of the information for now.

 People are an external force that we contend with to build a Domain.
 So are Organizations, these things exist outside our Domain, yet we are related to them intrinsically.
 We also have the concept of Agents.
-Agents act like people, but aren't.
+Agents act like people, but aren't, they may be totally driven by a human, completely autonomous, or a mix of both.

 Now we have our first problem to contend with:
 Requiring a unique name is going to be a problem...
 It's a problem because we experience in the real world, many people with the same name.
 We can try all we want, but the fact that there are some 10 Billion people to consider, name collisions are unavoidable.
+In that same vein, what is a name?
+Can it be vocal only?
+Some single symbol?

 It's not that we want to find a magic solution that will fix this, we want to establish how WE deal with it in our Domain.